HashimThePassionate/Python-Deep-Dive/06_advance_python_deep_dive/01_data_structure/01_the_data_model/04_collection_api/readme.md

 # Collection API

-This document provides an overview of Python's fundamental collection interfaces as represented by Abstract Base Classes (ABCs).
+This Section provides an overview of Python's fundamental collection interfaces as represented by Abstract Base Classes (ABCs).
 These interfaces define the essential methods that collection types should implement.
 </br>

 <img src='./Collection.PNG' width='80%' alt='Collection interface'>